Venus Williams: Business ventures

 Williams is the chief executive officer of her interior design firm V Starr Interiors, located in Jupiter, Florida.
 Her company designed the set of the Tavis Smiley Show on the Public Broadcasting Service, the Olympic athletes' apartments as part of New York City's failed bid to host the 2012 Summer Olympics, and residences and businesses in the Palm Beach, Florida area.

 In 2001, Williams was named among the 30 most powerful women in America by the Ladies Home Journal.

 In 2007, Williams teamed with retailer Steve & Barry's to launch her own fashion line, EleVen.
 "I love fashion and the idea that I am using my design education to actually create clothing and footwear that I will wear on and off the tennis court is a dream come true for me" Williams's line debuted during the 2012 New York fashion week.
 It was modeled by athletes rather than models, as Williams chose to feature the type of people for whom the line was designed.
 She also wears outfits from her fashion line on the tennis court.

 In June 2009, Williams was named 77th in the Top 100 Most Powerful Celebrities list compiled by Forbes magazine.

 In August 2009, Williams and her sister Serena became minority owners of the Miami Dolphins.
 This made the sisters the first African-American women to obtain ownership in an NFL franchise.

 In late June 2010, Williams released her first book, Come to Win; On How Sports Can Help You Top Your Profession, which she cowrote with Kelly E. Carter.
 To promote the book, she embarked on a nationwide tour and appeared on several talk shows, including The Early Show and Good Morning America.
-The book reached the top five on The New York Times Best Seller List.
+The book reached the top five on The New York Times Best Seller list.

 Recognition

+Williams is widely regarded as one of the greatest tennis players of all time.

 In 2005, Tennis Magazine ranked Williams as the 25th-best player of the past 40 years.

 In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.

-In March 2012, Tennis Channel aired a television series listing the 100 greatest players of all time, ranking Williams 22nd.
-In the series, Lindsay Davenport says: "Venus had more power than any other player on tour."

 In 2018, Tennis Magazine ranked Williams as the eighth-best female player of the Open Era.

 In May 2020, both the Tennis Channel and Newsday ranked Williams as the eighth-greatest female player of all time.

 Equipment

-In 1995, when Williams was 14 years old, she signed an endorsement deal with Reebok and wore the company's apparel and shoes.
+In 1995, when Williams was 14, she signed an endorsement deal with Reebok and wore the company's apparel and shoes.
 She used a Wilson Hammer 6.2 Stretch racket.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2022 US Open.
+Current through the 2025 US Open.